Home

 The dorsal surface is mottled green or brown, and the ventral surface pale.
 A distinctive feature are the frills of skin which adorn the outer margin of its hind limbs.
 The eyes are large and the iris horizontal.

-The Frilled Tree Frog ranges from Indochina (?) through Thailand and Peninsular Malaysia to Sumatra, Borneo and parts of the Philippines.
-It is absent in Singapore.
+The Frilled Tree Frog ranges from Indochina (?) through Thailand and Peninsular Malaysia to Sumatra and Borneo.
+It is absent from Singapore.

-Figs 1 to 3 : Three specimens from Panti Forest, Johor, Peninsular Malaysia.
+Figs 1 to 3 : Three examples from Johor, Peninsular Malaysia.

 Fig 4 : Example from Danum Valley, Sabah, Borneo.